 - Tapping into the huge People with Disabilities (PWD) market

 A healthcare provider’s mission should be to ensure inclusivity and equal access for all people.
-Ensuring that the disabled population and their friends and families are able to access all digital assets allows the healthcare industry to realize their commitment to equal access for all.
+Ensuring that their customers with disabilities and their friends and families are able to access all digital assets allows the healthcare industry to realize their commitment to equal access for all.

 Failing to comply with these guidelines can result in healthcare organizations running the risk of financial penalties, lawsuits, or loss of government funding.